HandsOnDataViz/book/docs/HandsOnDataViz.md

 <img src="images/09-table/table-design.png" alt="A sample table that illustrates selected design principles." width="600" />
 <p class="caption">
-Figure 154: A sample table that illustrates selected design principles.
+Figure 155: A sample table that illustrates selected design principles.
 </p>

 In addition, Schwabish and others recommend using color to highlight key items or outliers in your data, a topic we’ll discuss later in [Chapter
-16: Tell Your Data Story](story.html).
+16: Tell and Show Your Data Story](story.html).

 Overall, the core principles of table design reflect similar concepts we previously discussed in chart and map design.
 Organize your presentation